Written By Pravin Mehta

 You may like to read our article on Deciphered - The Basics of CCPA.

-The New York Privacy Act is among the latest data privacy laws in the US, which will guarantee every New York resident the right to access, control, and erase their personal data collected from them.
-The NY State Senate Bill S5642 obligates companies that collect information of New York residents to disclose their methods of de-identifying personal data.
+The New York Privacy Act is among the latest data privacy laws in the US, which will guarantee every New York resident the right to access, control, and erase the personal data collected from them.
+The NY State Senate Bill S5642 obligates companies that collect information on New York residents to disclose their methods of de-identifying personal data.

 The New York Privacy Act applies to legal entities, i.e., individuals or companies that conduct business in New York State or intentionally target products or services to New York state residents.